GCSE Revision Guide 2026: Evidence-Based Strategies That Work

 Principles of Effective Scheduling

-Start with your weakest subjects: It’s tempting to start with subjects you enjoy, but improvement comes faster when you focus on weaknesses.
+Start with your weakest subjects: It’s tempting to start with subjects you enjoy.
+Don’t.
+Improvement comes faster when you focus on weaknesses — and those weaknesses won’t fix themselves.

-Include all subjects, every week: Even if you feel confident in a subject, include it in your timetable.
-Knowledge fades faster than you expect.
+Include all subjects, every week: Even if you feel confident in a subject, include it.
+Knowledge fades faster than you expect, and overconfidence before exams is dangerous.

 Build in flexibility: Life happens.
 Build buffer days into your timetable so you can catch up without derailing everything.